Religion in Belgium: Judaism

 There is a small but long-standing Jewish community concentrated in Antwerp.

 Buddhism

 Eurobarometer 2015 found only 0.2% of the total Belgian population declaring to be Buddhist.
 Despite that, one year later Ipsos found that 2% of the working-age, internet connected Belgians were Buddhists.

 Confucianism

 According to Ipsos, 1% of the working-age, internet-connected Belgians declared that they believed in Confucianism.
 This segment of the population may include many – if not all – the Chinese communities in Belgium.

 Hinduism

 Hinduism forms a negligible but growing minority in Belgium.
 In 2006, there were about 6,500 Hindus in the country. this increased to 7,901 Hindus in 2015 and 10,000 in 2020.
 The majority of Hindus in Belgium originate from Nepal, some come from diamond trading communities in India, and some are native converts, mostly of the ISKON movement.
-Hindus in Belgium in 2023 push to be recognized as an official religion in Belgium.
+In 2023, Hindus in Belgium advocated for official state recognition as a religion in Belgium.
+Doing so would allow Hindu chaplains and priests to visit prisons and hospitals.